aspose-slides/Aspose.Slides-Documentation/java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

 }
 ```

-## **Save CSS and Images when Exporting To HTML**
+## **Save CSS and Images When Exporting To HTML**
-Use new CSS styles file to change the resulting styles of the HTML file while PPT(X) to HTML conversion with Aspose.Slides.
-Please review the example below how to use overridable methods to create a custom HTML document with a link to CSS file:
+Using new CSS style files, you can easily change the style of the HTML file resulting from the PowerPoint to HTML conversion process.

+The Java code in this example shows you how to use overridable methods to create a custom HTML document with a link to a CSS file:

 ```java
 Presentation pres = new Presentation("pres.pptx");